cloudflare/mitm.watch/reporter/SPECIFICATION.md

 ## Workflow
 Server receives incoming connection, then responds normally.
 Optionally it logs the session if at the start:
- 1. Split SNI into (TestID, IPv6, MaxTLSVersion).
+ 1. Extract SubtestID from SNI.
 Skip on failure.
- 2. Check if Test model (based on TestID) is known.
-If not, skip.
+ 2. Lookup (TestID, CreatedAt, IsIPv6, MaxTLSVersion) based on SubtestID.
+    Skip on failure.
+ 3. Skip if IsIPv6 does not match the connection.
  4. Check if CreatedAt is older than X minutes.
 If it is, skip.

-At the end these conditions are also checked, and only if satisfied, the ServerCapture model is saved.
+At the end condition 4 is also checked, and only if satisfied, the ServerCapture object is saved.

 Client requests test cases and executes them.
 After a subtest is complete, the subtest result is sent to the server (only if a connection could be setup).